-Non-Executive Director - Appointed 1 October 2020 Chair of Audit and Risk Committee
+Non-Executive Director & Chair of Audit and Risk Committee - Appointed 1 October 2020

-Dr D Brookes has extensive experience in the health and biotechnology industries and has held Board positions in a number of ASX listed biotechnology companies, including as Chairman of genomics solutions company, RHS Ltd, which was acquired by PerkinElmer Inc (NYSE:PKI) in June 2018.
-He is currently the non-executive Chairman of ASX listed Factor Therapeutics Ltd and of Anatara Lifesciences Ltd. He is currently a non-executive director of ASX listed company TALi Digital Ltd and is the chair of the Audit & Risk committee.
-Dr Brookes has graduated MBBS (Adelaide) and is a FACRRM (Fellow of the College of Rural & Remote Medicine) and a FAICD.
+Dr D Brookes has extensive experience in the health and biotechnology industries, having been involved in the sector since the late 1990's, and maintaining roles as biotechnology industry consultant and as a clinician.
+Dr Brookes has held Board positions in a number of ASX listed biotechnology companies, including as Chairman of genomics solutions company, RHS Ltd, which was acquired by PerkinElmer Inc (NYSE:PKI) in June 2018.
+He is currently the executive Chair of ASX listed Anatara Lifesciences Limited and non-executive chair of ASX Listed Dominion Minerals Limited .
+He is currently a non-executive director of ASX listed TALi Digital Ltd and is the chair of the Audit & Risk committee.
+Dr Brookes has graduated MBBS (Adelaide) and is a FACRRM (Fellow of the Australian College of Rural & Remote Medicine) and a FAICD (Fellow of the Australian Institute of Company Directors).

-Mr Albert Hansen

-Non-Executive Director - Appointed 1 October 2020 Member of Remuneration and Nomination Committee.
+Mr Albert Hansen Non-Executive Director - Appointed 1 October 2020

 Mr Hansen is currently President of KESA Partners, Inc. ("KESA") a family investment office focused on seed investing in life science-related startups.
 KESA provides capital and strategic management to its portfolio companies.
-Mr. Hansen serves as President of one of KESA's portfolio companies, Clearlight Biotechnologies, Inc., which has licensed imaging technology for tissue analysis from Stanford University.
+Mr. Hansen serves as President of one of KESA's portfolio companies.
+Clearlight Biotechnologies.
+Inc., which has licensed imaging technology for tissue analysis from Stanford University.
 From 2001 to 2012, Mr. Hansen was a Managing Director of Signet Healthcare Partners, a growth capital private equity firm focused on emerging life science companies.
 Mr. Hansen has over 25 years of private equity investment experience, with almost 20 years in the life sciences/pharmaceutical field.
 He is a former Chairman and interim CEO of Questcor Pharmaceuticals, Inc (later acquired for US\$5 billion), a former Chairman and interim CEO of Cedarburg Pharmaceuticals Inc. (acquired for US\$40 million) and former Chairman of Molecular Medicine Corporation (acquired for US\$24 million).
 KESA Partners, Inc acquired a failing company, Bioserv Corporation, for US\$25,000 from NextPharma, Ltd in November 2012.
+This company was later sold for \$3.6 million.
 He has also been a director of over ten other private companies.
 Prior to Signet, Mr. Hansen was a principal of Darby Overseas, since acquired by Franklin Templeton.
 He was also a political appointee as Director of Corporate Finance at the U.S. Treasury Department in 1992.
 Earlier in his career, Mr. Hansen was an investment banker with Dillon Read & Co.
 Inc., focusing on mergers and acquisitions.
 He was also an investment banker at E.F.
 Hutton & Co.
 Mr. Hansen also served in the U.S. Army as an Infantry and Special Forces officer.
 Mr. Hansen has a B.A. from Princeton University and an M.B.A. (with distinction) from the Wharton School, University of Pennsylvania.

+Company secretary

-Company secretary Peter Webse
+Peter Webse